|Nutrition Facts (per serving)|

 2/3 cup Champagne

-Place the sugar and water in a small saucepan over medium heat.
+Place sugar and water in a small saucepan over medium heat.

-Stir the water until the sugar has completely dissolved.
-Turn off the heat.
+Stir water until sugar has completely dissolved.
+Turn off heat.
 Dissolving the sugar has created a syrup, which will ensure that the popsicles have a smooth texture.

 Remove green tops from strawberries.

-Fill your popsicle molds and freeze the mixture until it is completely solid.
+Fill popsicle molds and freeze mixture until completely solid.
 This will probably take at least two hours.

 Unmold and enjoy, so long as you are over 21 years old.

 - Add a sprig of fresh mint to the water before making the sugar syrup and let it sit as you prepare the strawberries.
 This will infuse a hint of that fresh flavor into the syrup without being too obvious.
 You can even make the syrup ahead of time to let the mint infuse longer.

 - Strawberries are beautiful when paired with champagne, but there are many other fruits that go well in this recipe.
 Instead of strawberries, try two cups of pureed peaches to make a bellini-flavored ice pop.
 Blueberries are another great fruit to try, but feel free to experiment with your favorite combinations.
 You can use two different types of fruit if you can’t decide what would be best.

 - Some prefer fruit purees to juices for this recipe, but you can use two cups of orange juice in this recipe instead.
 Using juice will give your Popsicle a little icier, more solid consistency.